Des

 Instructions

-• Spoon some of the hot broth into the half and half to temper it.
+• Spoon some of the hot broth into the heavy cream to temper it.
 Pour the tempered half and half into the soup.
 Season with salt and pepper.

 • Use an immersion blender to blend the soup until smooth, adjust seasoning if needed.
 If you do not have an immersion blender, carefully transfer the soup to a blender, in batches if needed, and blend until smooth.
 Return to the pan and heat until warmed.